-- a) identify and use fundamental ideas to answer conceptual questions clearly - b) systematically use fundamental equations that are useful in solving problems.
+- a) identify and use key ideas to answer conceptual questions in introductory mechanics - b) systematically use fundamental equations that are useful in solving problems in these areas.

 Description of the course

 The class will consist of lectures, and collaborative work among students.
 It is important to obtain and understand all class notes as not all of the material in the class is in the text and usually 1⁄2 of the problems on the quizzes and midterms will involve material that was discussed in class in detail.